derekdecost/Network-Protocol-Research/README.md

 network protocols using UDP sockets, and implementing each protocols functionalities based on publicly available standards, along with the procedures outlined in the required course textbook.

-All code functions using network loopback mode, communicating using IP address 127.0.0.1, but may be changed to allow for communication between 2 networked devices.
+All code functions using local loopback mode, communicating using IP address 127.0.0.1, but may be changed to allow for communication between 2 networked devices.
 Data is tranferred from the "client_data" folder, to the "server_data" folder in each protocol's containing folder.